open-easyrtc/open-easyrtc/docs/easyrtc_faq.md

 > * Standardized negotiation for steaming audio, video and data.

-What is easyRTC?
+What is EasyRTC?
 ----------------

-> easyRTC removes the pain associated with getting started with WebRTC with the following cool features:
+> EasyRTC removes the pain associated with getting started with WebRTC with the following cool features:

 > * Cross browser support.
 > * Working source code.